Last Updated: December 29, 2025

 The Pattern Nobody's Talking About

 Here's what should concern every ChatGPT user: these outages are getting more frequent, not less.
-OpenAI claims 98.97% uptime, but that number is misleading.
+OpenAI's status page shows roughly 98.9% uptime, but that number is misleading.
 It doesn't account for:

 - Degraded performance - When ChatGPT is "up" but running at a fraction of its normal speed